We may earn affiliate commissions for the recommended products. Learn more.

 • Employees could bypass permissions set up on your corporate network, meaning they could access blocked sites or suspicious downloads.

-• Corporate IT would lose visibility on anything its employee was doing, including using less secure networks or browsing forbidden sites on company time.
+• Corporate IT teams would lose visibility on anything employees are doing, including using less secure networks or browsing forbidden sites on company time.

 When you should use split tunneling